CliMA/EnsembleKalmanProcesses.jl/docs/src/parameter_distributions.md

 ## A more involved example:

-We create a 6-dimensional parameter distribution from 2 triples.
+We create a 6-dimensional parameter distribution from two dictionaries.

-The first triple is a 4-dimensional distribution with the following constraints on parameters in physical space:
+The first parameter is a 4-dimensional distribution with the following constraints on parameters in physical space:
 ```julia
 c1 = [no_constraint(),     # no constraints
       bounded_below(-1.0), # provide lower bound